-- You can take a Taxi at Malaga airport to Fuengirola for 24 Euro aproximately.
+- Taxi at Malaga airport to Fuengirola for 24 Euro aproximately.

-- There is a train station with trains from Malaga airport to the center of Fuengirola every 30 minutes.
+- Trains from Malaga airport to the center of Fuengirola every 30 minutes.
 Its accesible by crossing the bridge out of the airport.

-- Car hire at Malaga airport may be a nice and cheap option if you also plan to visit Malaga and Fuengirola surroundings.
+- Car hire in Malaga may be a nice and cheap option if you also plan to visit Malaga and Fuengirola surroundings.

-- Transfers from Malaga airport to Fuengirola is a fast and confortable way for going to Fuengirola if you don´t need to rent a car.
+- Transfers to Fuengirola is a fast and confortable way for going to Fuengirola if you don´t need to rent a car.

-Continue reading in how to get to Fuengirola ,it could be of help if you are looking for the road route, and if you still have questions like how to go to Malaga airport from Fuengirola don´t hesitate in contacting us in the Malaga transportation forum.
+Continue reading in how to get to Fuengirola ,it could be of help if you are looking for the road route.

 Beaches in Fuengirola